 Try to eat small, frequent high protein low carbohydrate meals when you are eating solids again.

 Remember, recovery takes several weeks.
 It is common to feel tired.
 Rest as needed.

 Walk as often as you feel able.
 Increase your activity slowly.

-Do not lift anything heavier than 10 pounds until the doctor says it's OK.
+Do not lift anything heavier than 10 pounds until the healthcare provider says it's OK.

-Avoid strenuous chores, such as vacuuming or lifting full bags of garbage, until the doctor says it’s OK.
+Avoid strenuous chores, such as vacuuming or lifting full bags of garbage, until the healthcare provider says it’s OK.

 Climb stairs slowly and pause after every few steps.